-After dipping 3.3% and 6.3% y-o-y in September and October in the back of New Pharma Pricing Policy (NPPP) implementation, the overall volume growth in the pharmaceutical space has started to rebound.
-Post a 2.5% y-o-y growth in volumes posted during November’13, the overall volume growth at 4.1% does provide some respite.
+After dipping 3.3 per cent and 6.3 per cent y-o-y in September and October in the back of New Pharma Pricing Policy (NPP) implementation, the overall volume growth in the pharmaceutical space has started to rebound.
+Post a 2.5 per cent y-o-y growth in volumes posted during November’13, the overall volume growth at 4.1 per cent does provide some respite.

-The respite also comes from the fact that sales from stockist to retailers for the India Pharma Market (IPM) increased to 8.2% year-on-year (from 6.9% in November 2013) analysts at Nomura suggest.
+The respite also comes from the fact that sales from stockist to retailers for the India Pharma Market (IPM) increased to 8.2 per cent year-on-year (from 6.9 per cent in November 2013) analysts at Nomura suggest.
 This also indicates that the impasse over NLEM that has been keeping domestic sales of most pharma companies under check is being sorted out.

-Among individual companies, IPCA Laboratories, Glenmark Pharma and Sun Pharma outperformed their peers in December 2013 with gross domestic sales growth of 28.5%, 20% and 14% respectively, as per AIOCD AWAC data.
+Among individual companies, Ipca Laboratories, Glenmark Pharma and Sun Pharma outperformed their peers in December 2013 with gross domestic sales growth of 28.5 per cent, 20 per cent and 14 per cent respectively, as per AIOCD AWAC data.

 Cipla’s domestic growth in this fiscal has remained ahead of the broader market growth.
-The company clocked in a growth of 12% during December and 10% during the quarter.
-For Cipla that derives around 45% of sales from domestic market, analysts suggest that the company should be able to sustain these growth rates.
+The company clocked in a growth of 12 per cent during December and 10 per cent during the quarter.
+For Cipla that derives around 45 per cent of sales from domestic market, analysts suggest that the company should be able to sustain these growth rates.

 SAION Mukherjee and Lalit Kumar at Nomura observe: “Based on our interaction with company managements and AIOCD data; we factor in acceleration in domestic growth rates for Cipla and IPCA Laboratories in Q3FY14E”.